-For this amazing trip, I got the opportunity to travel to the Galapagos Islands, one of a handful of places I have spent practically my whole life dreaming about visiting.
+For this amazing trip, I got the opportunity to travel to the Galapagos Islands.
 It’s truly one of the world’s special places, a lost Eden where the animals still have no fear of people, and nature still holds sway.

 Like many such previous places, it’s being threatened by all kinds of challenges, from climate change to environmental degradation.
 We should all be doing what we can to ensure it’s preserved for future generations, and careful managed tourism is perhaps one of the ways of providing the resources necessary to ensure its survival.

 The feature was originally published by Waitrose Magazine.

 “WATCH WHERE YOU STEP, PLEASE,” says naturalist Kike Aguirré, as he picks his way along the shore-line of a wild, empty beach somewhere in the middle of the Galápagos archipelago.
 “The whole of North Seymour Island is a nesting site for boobies and frigate birds, so we must be careful not to disturb them.”

 He points up the beach, where flocks of rethroated frigate birds are swooping above the sand, cackling and hooting as they wheel to roost amongst the tangled bracken.
 Along the shoreline, a family of sea-lions are splashing and lolling in the surf, and gaggles of blue-footed boobies waddle along the beach, hopping from foot to foot, as though the sand was molten hot.

 “That’s a courtship display,” explains Kike.
 “The males attract the females by showing off their feet.
 The brighter the blue, the healthier they are.
 The colour is caused by carotene from the fish in their diet.
 But I have no idea who taught them how to dance!”
 He laughs and raises his binoculars, watching a pelican swooping in low and fast across the island, then sets off across the beach in search of more of the island’s wildlife.